A group of seasoned professionals

 He was previously a Principal at Admiral Capital Management in Greenwich, Connecticut, a Vice President in equity derivatives trading at Morgan Stanley in New York, and started his career at Wachovia Securities in New York as a Vice President in convertible bonds trading.

-Mr. George received a Bachelors in Technology from IIT Madras, India and a PhD in Mechanical Engineering from Cornell University.
+Mr. George received a Bachelor of Technology from IIT Madras, India and a PhD in Mechanical Engineering from Cornell University.

 Louise Grondin has been Senior Vice-President of Human Resources and Culture for Agnico Eagle Mines Limited (“Agnico Eagle”), an international gold producer based in Canada, since January 2020.
 Joining Agnico Eagle in 2001, Ms. Grondin has held various management positions, including Senior Vice-President of Environment, Sustainable Development and Human Resources and Senior Vice-President of Environment and Sustainable Development.
 Prior to working with Agnico Eagle, Ms. Grondin was Director of Environment, Human Resources and Safety for Billiton Canada Ltd.